andy-maier/plexmediafixup/README.rst

 -------------------------------

-If you want to run the ``plexmediafixup`` command regularly, this GitHub repo contains a ``run_plexmediafixup.sh`` script that simplifies the setup somewhat.
+If you want to run the ``plexmediafixup`` command regularly, this GitHub repo contains ``run_plexmediafixup.sh`` and ``run_plexmediafixup.bat`` scripts that simplify the setup somewhat.
-Copy that script to a directory in your PATH and modify it as needed.
+Copy the script for your OS (.bat for native Windows, .sh otherwise) to a directory in your PATH and modify it as needed.

-That script has the following prerequisites:
+These scripts have the following prerequisites:

-* The plexmediafixup config file exists as ``$HOME/.config/plexmediafixup.yml``
+* The plexmediafixup config file exists as ``$HOME/.config/plexmediafixup.yml`` or, on native Windows as ``%HOMEDRIVE%%HOMEPATH%\.config\plexmediafixup.yml``
 * The `PlexAPI config file`_ exists
-* The ``ffprobe`` and ``virtualenv`` commands are available
+* The ``ffprobe`` and ``virtualenv`` commands are available in the PATH

-That script performs all the setup that is needed, such as checking if the ``virtualenv`` and ``ffprobe`` commands are available, creating a Python virtual environment, activating it, installing the plexmediafixup package into that virtual environment, checking if the plexmediafixup config file exists, and finally running the ``plexmediafixup`` command with that config file.
+These scripts perform all the setup that is needed (such as checking if the ``virtualenv`` and ``ffprobe`` commands are available, creating a Python virtual environment, activating it, installing the plexmediafixup package into that virtual environment, checking if the plexmediafixup config file exists), and finally run the ``plexmediafixup`` command with that config file.

 Bugs and features